Beginner's Guide to Student Accounts

 - Click on the pdf logo under Printable Statement

-Bills for the fall semester are available for viewing (and an e mail is sent) on or about July 9 and payment is due on or before Aug.
-13. Bills for the spring semester are available for viewing (and an e mail is sent) in early December and payment is due on or about Jan.
-8. Your bill will contain charges for full-time tuition, fees, health insurance and room and board if applicable.
+Bills for the fall semester are available for viewing (and an email is sent) on or about July 10 and payment is due on or before Aug.
+12. Bills for the spring semester are available for viewing (and an email is sent) in early December and payment is due on or about Jan.
+7. Your bill will contain charges for full-time tuition, fees, health insurance and room and board if applicable.

 If you have satisfied all requirements of the Financial Aid Office, your aid amount will be posted on your bill.
 This aid and any deposits paid are considered credits and act as a deferral against billed charges.
 You are required to pay the difference (out-of-pocket expenses) between your billed charges and the credits that appear on your bill.